 Is staining on teeth harmful?

-Stains that don’t come off after brushing are essentially bacteria that live in the mouth, which can lead to respiratory problems, periodontal disease, and other health issues.
+Stains that don’t come off after you brush are essentially bacteria that live in the mouth.
+It can lead to respiratory problems, periodontal disease, and other health issues.
 It is important to keep your teeth clean and free of bacteria.

 Can teeth have permanent stains?

 Teeth can get stains, but not all of them are permanent.
 Stains on the surface of your teeth can usually be removed.
-Our dentist can help by cleaning your teeth and providing professional whitening treatments.
+We can clean your teeth and provide professional whitening treatments.
 Most surface stains are reversible, but some may be too deep for regular treatments to remove.

-However, there are also intrinsic stains, which are deeper and harder to remove.
-These stains happen inside the tooth, often due to natural aging, certain medications, or health problems.
+Intrinsic stains happen inside the tooth, often due to natural aging, certain medications, or health problems.
 Poor oral hygiene or genetics can also cause intrinsic stains.
-These types of stains can make your teeth look yellow or darken over time, and they are usually permanent.
+These types of stains can make your teeth look yellow or darken over time, and they are often permanent.

 What foods stain teeth?

 Certain foods and drinks are more likely to stain your teeth, and if you want to keep your smile bright, you should be cautious with them.
 Coffee and tea are some of the worst offenders.
-They contain tannins that can cling to your teeth, leaving behind yellow or brown stains.
+They contain tannins that can cling to your teeth and leave behind yellow or brown stains.

 Dark-colored sodas can stain teeth because of their acidity and colorants.
-Soy sauce and ketchup are other foods that can stain teeth, as their deep colors can easily leave marks on enamel.
+Soy sauce and ketchup are other foods that can stain teeth, as their deep colors can leave marks on teeth.

 Lift Tooth Stains